Joaneda House (St. Augustine): History

 The Joaneda house was built around the year 1806 out of wood and was originally owned by Juan Joaneda, a Minorcan fish farmer.
 The house had a wooden floor.
 Joaneda then rebuilt the house out of coquina and sold it for a profit to a Juan Gonzáles Montes de Oca.
 Around 1809, Montes de Oca sold the house to the son-in-law of Juan Joaneda.
-The house's main entrance was the through the yard and the entire property was enclosed by a wall and fence, reconstructed in 1976.
+The house's main entrance was through the yard and the entire property was enclosed by a wall and fence.
+The wall was reconstructed in 1976.
 There were originally three rooms on the first floor with an open porch on the south side.

 In 1888 the building was used as a tailor shop and the main entrance moved to the street.
+It later became a Minorcan restaurant.
 In the 1920s the Montgomery sisters turned the Joaneda House into a gift shop.
 They enclosed the porch and built a six-room addition to the south that doubled the size of the building.
 They also put in a concrete tile floor.
+In the 1970s the house was "restored" by Elizabeth Morley Towers of Jacksonville and used as a part-time local residence during her lifetime.
+It has since been turned to commercial use.